graphql/community-wg/rfcs/ambassador-program/index.md

 Self-nominations and nominations from within the community; who should review these?

 Requirements to become an Ambassador
- * No set requirements as such
+ * No set requirements as such, the section "Ambassador Requirements" above gives an idea of the type of people we are looking for
  * Some questions to go in the nomination:
     * Briefly describe your familiarity with GraphQL.
 Consider including any open source projects you work on, any working groups you’ve attended, spec proposals you’ve been involved with, talks you’ve given or media you've published (books, videos, podcasts, newsletters, tutorials, blogs, etc)
     * Do you currently hold any formal leadership roles within the GraphQL ecosystem?